zendertv/zender-docs/STREAMING.md

 	- also baseline has less latency
 - Keyframe interval : 1 second

+Note:
-Note that higher bitrates & dimensions are supported but typically unnecessary for mobile devices playback.
+- higher bitrates & dimensions are supported but typically unnecessary for mobile devices playback.
 This will increase the cost due to additional bandwidth costs.
+- you can use <http://www.clocktab.com/> in your streaming software to easily display a clock

 # Encoder tunings
 ## AWS Elemental